philipnye/philipnye.github.io/_posts/2024-11-08-Connecting to Azure SQL Database in a Python script.md

 Both when developing locally and when an app is deployed on a non-Azure service (e.g. on Streamlit), [authenticating an app using an _application service principal_ is an option](https://learn.microsoft.com/en-us/azure/developer/python/sdk/authentication/overview#recommended-app-authentication-approach).
 In fact, this is the only option when deploying on-premises.

 1. In 'App registration' in the Azure portal, create a new registration with a client secret following step 1 [here](https://learn.microsoft.com/en-us/azure/developer/python/sdk/authentication/local-development-service-principal?tabs=azure-portal)
-1. Copy the 'Application (client) ID', 'Directory (tenant) ID' and client secret and save them as environment variables locally and/or within the app that will be connecting to the database (e.g. GitHub Codespaces, Streamlit)
+1. Copy the 'Application (client) ID' and client secret and save them as environment variables locally and/or within the app that will be connecting to the database (e.g. GitHub Codespaces, Streamlit)
 1. [Add the application service principal as a user in the database and give it permissions](https://learn.microsoft.com/en-us/answers/questions/1665352/how-to-create-service-principal-link-to-the-azure).
 E.g.:

 ```sql